 - has scope @Dependent,

 - has deployment type @Standard,

 - has @javax.inject.New as the only binding,

-- has no bean name,
+- has no bean EL name,

-- has no stereotypes, and
+- · has no stereotypes, and

-• has no observer methods, producer methods or fields or disposal methods.
+- has no observer methods, producer methods or fields or disposal methods.

-3.3.7.
+3.3.5.
 Specializing a session bean

-If a bean class of a session bean X defined using annotations is annotated @Specializes, then the bean class of X must directly extend the bean class of another session bean Y defined using annotations.
-Then:
+If a bean class of a session bean X is annotated @Specializes, then the bean class of X must directly extend the bean class of another session bean Y. Then X directly specializes Y, as defined in Section 4.3, "Specialization".